El Gouna Egypt Travel Guide

 Look for certified accommodations and tour operators.
 These establishments adhere to high environmental standards.

-Support local arts and crafts by purchasing authentic souvenirs.
+Support local art and craftwork by purchasing authentic souvenirs.
 Be mindful of cultural norms and dress codes, especially outside the resort.

-Responsible travel directs spending benefits to the local community.
+Responsible travel directs spending benefits to the local population.
 Support local businesses and fair trade practices.

 Direct contributions through reputable local charities or NGOs.
 Your hotel might provide information on trusted local charities.